+Some of you are already familiar with our school, others we welcome for the first time.
 I hope that you find our school handbook both useful and informative.
-The handbook has been designed to provide an insight into the experiences on offer at Biggar Primary and to hopefully answer many of the questions you may have about how your child will be educated and looked after.
+The handbook has been designed to provide an insight into the many experiences on offer at Blackwood Primary and to answer some of the questions you may have.

-We make every effort to provide the highest standard of education in a safe, caring and stimulating environment.
-Through a well balanced curriculum and development of knowledge, skills and experiences we provide opportunities to allow each child to achieve their full potential.
+We make every effort to offer a high standard of education within a safe, caring and stimulating environment.
+Through curriculum design and the development of knowledge, skills and experiences we strive to ensure that our pupils have opportunities to maximise their achievement and attainment.